What Problems Does DevOps Solve?

 What is a DevOps Engineer?

 Over the last few years, DevOps has become an increasingly popular standard.
-According to the 2017 State of DevOps Report, companies which use DevOps are able to deploy code 30 times more frequently than competitors, with 50% fewer deployments failing.
-There are even a number of free and open source DevOps tools developed by satisfied users.
+According to the 2017 State of DevOps Report, companies that use DevOps are able to deploy code 30 times more frequently than competitors, with 50% fewer deployments failing.
+There are even a number of free and open-source DevOps tools developed and updated by satisfied practitioners.

 The widespread use and popularity of DevOps have also led to the coining of a new title, ‘DevOps engineer’.
 However, the exact path to becoming a DevOps engineer, as well as the responsibilities that come with the role, are not clear-cut.
 Generally speaking, a DevOps engineer could be a developer taking on more responsibility for operations, or even a liaison with operations experience working closely with a development team.
 Exact roles can vary considerably, though naturally, a DevOps engineer will usually be DevOps-certified.